logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/5-optimize-logs.md

 ![Custom Apache Profile](../../images/4-profile_apache-profile.png)

-To do this, we will add another Route Processor on App along with a Parse Sequentially processor on that slice of data.
+To do this, we will add another `Route` Processor by App along with a Parse Sequentially processor on that slice of data.

 ### Step 4.a: App Router
 Connect a Route processor through the `three dots` or `Add Processor` at the bottom with the following configuration on application